-F. Extended results on Peds1 and Peds2
+F. Extended Results on Peds1 and Peds2

-The final experiment tested the robustness of regressionbased counting, on 2 hours of video from Peds1 and Peds2.
-For both datasets, the top-performing model and feature set (BPR-rr with $\mathcal{F}{all}$ for Peds1, and GPR-1 with $\mathcal{F}{se}$ for Peds2) were trained using 2000 frames of the annotated dataset (every other frame).
-Counts were then estimated on the remaining 50 minutes of each video.
-Examples of the predictions on Peds1 are shown in Figure 18 (top), and full video results available from [46].
+The final experiment tested the robustness of regression-based counting on 2 hours of video from Peds1 and Peds2.
+For both data sets, the top-performing model and feature set (BPR-rr with \mathcal{F}{all} for Peds1 and GPR-l with \mathcal{F}{se} for Peds2) were trained using 2000 frames of the annotated data set (every other frame).
+Counts were then estimated on the remaining 50 min of each video.
+Examples of the predictions on Peds1 are shown in Fig. 18, and full video results are available from [46].
 Qualitatively, the counting algorithm tracks the changes in pedestrian traffic fairly well.
 Most errors tend to occur when there are very few people (less than two) in the scene.
 These errors are reasonable, considering that there are no training examples with such few people in Peds1.
 This problem could be easily fixed by adding more training examples.
-Note that BPR signals its lack of confidence in these estimates, by assigning them large standard-deviations (e.g. 3rd and 4th images of Figure 18).
+Note that BPR signals lack confidence in these estimates, by assigning them large standard deviations (e.g., fifth and sixth images of Fig. 18).

-A more challenging set of errors occur when bicycles, skateboarders, and golf carts travel quickly on the Peds1 walkway (e.g., 1st image of Figure 18).
-Again, these errors are reasonable, since there are very few examples of fast moving bicycles and no examples of carts in the training set.
-These cases could be handled by either: 1) adding more mixture components to the segmentation algorithm to label fast moving objects as a different class; 2) detecting outlier objects that have different appearance or motion from the dominant crowd.
+A more challenging set of errors occurs when bicycles, skateboarders, and golf carts travel quickly on the Peds1 walkway (e.g., first image of Fig. 18).
+Again, these errors are reasonable since there are very few examples of fast moving bicycles and no examples of carts in the training set.
+These cases could be handled by either: 1) adding more mixture components to the segmentation algorithm to label fast moving objects as a different class, or 2) detecting outlier objects that have different appearance or motion from the dominant crowd.
 In both cases, the segmentation task is not as straightforward due to the scene perspective; people moving in the foreground areas travel at the same speed as bikes moving in the background areas.
 Future work will be directed at developing segmentation algorithms to handle these cases.

-Examples of prediction on Peds2 are also displayed in Figure 18 (bottom).
+Examples of prediction on Peds2 are displayed in Fig. 19.
 Similar to Peds1, the algorithm tracks the changes in pedestrian traffic fairly well.
-Most errors tend to occur on objects that are not seen in the database, for example, three people pulling carts (7th image in Figure 18), or the small truck (final image of Figure 18).
-Again, these errors are reasonable, considering that these objects were not seen in the training set, and the problem could be fixed by simply adding training examples of such cases, or detecting them as outliers.
+Most errors tend to occur on objects that are not seen in the database, e.g., three people pulling carts (sixth image in Fig. 19), or the small truck (final image of Fig. 19).
+Again, these errors are reasonable, considering that these objects were not seen in the training set, and the problem could be fixed by simply adding training examples of such cases or by detecting them as outliers.

 VII.
-CONCLUSIONS
+CONCLUSION

-In this work we have proposed the use of Bayesian regression to estimate the size of inhomogeneous crowds, composed of pedestrians traveling in different directions, without using intermediate vision operations, such as object detection or feature tracking.
-Two solutions were presented, based on Gaussian process and Bayesian Poisson regression.
+In this paper, we have proposed the use of Bayesian regression to estimate the size of inhomogeneous crowds, which are composed of pedestrians traveling in different directions, without using intermediate vision operations, such as object detection or feature tracking.
+Two solutions were presented, based on the GPR and BPR.
 The intractability of the latter was addressed through the derivation of closed-form approximations to the predictive distribution.
-It was shown that the BPR model can be kernelized, to represent non-linear log-arrival rates, and that the hyperparameters of the kernel can be estimated by approximate maximum marginal likelihood.
-Regression-based counting was validated on two large datasets, and shown to provide robust count estimates regardless of the crowd size.
+It was shown that the BPR model can be kernelized, to represent nonlinear log-arrival rates, and that the hyperparameters of the kernel can be estimated by approximate maximum marginal likelihood.
+Regression-based counting was validated on two large data sets and was shown to provide robust count estimates regardless of the crowd size.

-Fig. 18.
-Example counting results on the full videos: (top) Peds1, and (bottom) Peds2.
+Fig. 19.
+Example counting results on the full Peds2 video.